Written by

 It’s no secret that storage space is incredibly important in a bathroom and many built in baths feature, or can be customised to include storage options.
 This makes them very enticing from a practical point of view and can help you quickly achieve a clean and clutter-free bathroom.

 There is a wide range of built in tubs available on the market in New Zealand, many of which are positioned at a very accessible price point.
-There are a number of reasons for this, one of the main ones being fewer materials are required to manufacture them.
+For example, you can find a built in acrylic bath for around $300 with premium choices around $2,500.
+There are a number of reasons for this lower pricing.
+One of the main ones is that fewer materials are required to manufacture them.
 The materials also don’t have to have the same decorative qualities as a freestanding bath as the exterior isn’t on show.

 A built in bath almost presents a blank canvas for a bathroom designer or DIYer as the base is something that is constructed separately from the bath.
 This is usually done with some sort of panelling which can be customised in any number of different ways.
 Wall tiles are also a popular choice with again plenty of colours, patterns and design options to choose from.